KSP-CKAN/CKAN/Spec.md

 ###### `#/ckan/jenkins/:joburl`

-Indicates data should be fetched from a [Jenkins CI server](https://jenkins-ci.org/) using the `:joburl` provided.
+Indicates that data should be fetched from a [Jenkins CI server](https://jenkins-ci.org/) using the `:joburl` provided.
 For
 example: `#/ckan/jenkins/https://jenkins.kspmods.example/job/AwesomeMod/`.

 The following fields will be auto-filled if not already present: